A Neyman-Orthogonalization Approach to the Incidental Parameter Problem in Likelihood Models: Achieving higher-order Neyman-orthogonality

 Theorem \ref{theo_neyman} generalizes the projected-score construction of \citet{SmallMcLeish1989} and \citet{WatermanLindsay1996}.
 To see this, consider the case where $\mu_0=\theta_0$, and $u$ is the score function for $\theta$.
 Then $b_q=0$ and Theorem \ref{theo_neyman} yields

-which is the projected score of order $q$.\footnote{The projected score was originally developed as a tool to achieve E-ancillarity (\citealp{SmallMcLeish1988}) and to approximate the conditional score for $\theta$, when the latter exists (\citealp{WatermanLindsay1996}).
-The fact that it is Neyman-orthogonal is noted in passing (although a link with Neyman's work is not made) but is not exploited.
+which is the projected score of order $q$.
+The projected score was originally developed as a tool to achieve E-ancillarity (\citealp{SmallMcLeish1988}) and to approximate the conditional score for $\theta$, when the latter exists (\citealp{WatermanLindsay1996}).
+It generalizes \cite{Neyman1959} in that $u_q^*$ is the (population) residual of a least-squares regression of $u$ on $w_q$; thus,

+While the fact that $u_q^*$ is Neyman-orthogonal is noted by \citet{WatermanLindsay1996} (although a link with Neyman's work is not made), it is not exploited.
 Moreover, unlike the conditional score, the projected score still depends on $\eta$, and it will generally not have improved properties over the score itself.
-As we highlight here, it is the combination of higher-order versions of Neyman-orthogonality with sample splitting that allows one to improve over working with the original score.} However, our result in Theorem \ref{theo_neyman} covers other estimating equations as well as more general parameters of interest, such as average elasticities or counterfactual quantities.
-Incorporating $b_q(x;\theta,\eta,\mu)$ into $u_q^*(z;\theta,\eta,\mu)$ is a key innovation that enables this generality.
+As we highlight here, it is the combination of higher-order versions of Neyman-orthogonality with sample splitting that allows one to improve over working with the original score.

-We remark that Theorem \ref{theo_neyman} requires the matrix $\varSigma_{w_qw_q}(x;\theta,\eta)$ to be invertible.
-In the standard case of first-order Neyman-orthogonality this corresponds to non-singularity of the information matrix of the nuisance parameters.
-For higher-order Neyman-orthogonality this requirement imposes further restrictions.
-The following two examples illustrate this.